Canterbury house 'totally involved' in fire

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Emergency services were called to the blaze on Mitchells Rd at 8.51am today
+Emergency services were called to the blaze on Mitchells Rd at 8.51am on Wednesday.

-A Fire and Emergency New Zealand spokesman said when crews arrived they found the house well involved.
+A Fire and Emergency NZ spokesman said when crews arrived they found the house well involved.

+He said it was a rural property, with no other buildings or structures close to it.

-He said two crews wearing breathing apparatus worked to fight the fire.
+He said two crews wearing breathing apparatus were working to fight the fire.

 It is a single-story dwelling with all five rooms "totally involved in fire".